The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/Anime.md

 ---
 title: Anime Themes
-summary: Themes for Windows 10 and 11 based off of anime and manga
+summary: Themes for Windows 10 and 11 based off of anime and manga series
 nav_order: 2.1
 parent: Windows Themes
 permalink: /WindowsThemes/c/Anime
 ---

+## Anime Themes
+Themes for Windows 10 and 11 based off of popular anime and manga series

 {: .note }
 > {: .opaque }